IHS Embroidery Update

 The upper thread was turned at the corner by first using tweezers to crimp the thread at the turn, then taking a stitch to secure the end.

 After taking a stitch across both ends, a second gold thread was added and the stitching continued back on the length of the cross.
 This is the “turn one, cut one method” as described in the book A to Z Goldwork Book by Inspirations, the publishers of Inspirations Magazine from Australia.
-The A to Z Goldwork book is one of my favorite goldwork books.
-The step by step photos and instructions are clear and easy to understand.
+The A to Z Goldwork book is one of my favorite Goldwork books.
+The step-by-step photos and instructions are clear and easy to understand.

 Having several uninterrupted hours to devote to an Ecclesiastical Embroidery Design project is bliss!
-But alas, laundry and life call, and it is time to make an end of the stitching for today.
+But alas, laundry and life call and it is time to make an end of the stitching for today.
 It is wonderful to look at the project and see progress.
-This section of the one side of the cross is almost finished.
+This section of one side of the cross is almost finished.

 If you would like to see the other posts relating to this Ecclesiastical Sewing project for the Rose Vestment Set, they can be found here:

 Until next time.

 Solo Dei Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.